marcomarasca/SDCND-Advanced-Road-Lanes/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 This was a challenging project mostly due to the amount of manual trial and error involved.
 The color and gradient thresholding were the most time consuming part as finding a general solution for all the situation "hard-coding" thresholds is probably not the best approach.
 The light conditions may change drastically and so profiles may be built for different scenarios as well as a detection mechanism to apply such profiles.
 The camera shaking is also a problem, a gimble may be an idea or additional feedback from external sensors in order to adjust the parameters at run time.
 The pipeline as it is I'd say it's quite limited and makes several assumptions, but due to time constraint I decided to stop to a working implementation.
 Several additional sanity checks may be implemented that could help in having a smoother and more robust result but my guess is again that external feedback should help rather than having a black box that works with images only.
+Another point where the pipeline may have issues is when the lane is lost as I didn't implement a recover or a frame reset mechanism here: ideally after a few consequent failing detections the checks on previous frames should be stopped and the window search should start from scratch.